-Drug tests are common practice in a lot of areas.
-Police officers in many cities and states often have to submit to drug tests.
+Police officers, in many cities and states, have to continuously submit to drug tests.
 Employers in the private sector might also request them as well, either for safety reasons or just as a matter of organizational ethics.

 To answer this question, we’ll need to look at how CBD is obtained, how drug tests work and also cover some preventative steps that you can take.

 What is a Drug Test?